Membership

 Associate Membership is available to sworn management and command staff level personnel in municipal police agencies.
 The Associate member must hold a rank that is considered at management or command staff level, unless the agency’s second in command is a sergeant, and then the sergeant would be eligible to join.

-Affiliate membership is a special category of membership reserved for individuals who are not current municipal chiefs of police but do hold the rank of chief of police or equivalent in the following law enforcement categories – transportation, school, and campus.
-An affiliate member must be a full-time, paid, sworn officer with full peace officer powers as specified in Section832 of the Penal Code and not employed by a county law enforcement agency.
+Affiliate membership is a special category of membership reserved for individuals who are not current municipal chiefs of police but do hold the rank of chief of police or equivalent in the following policing categories – transportation, school, and campus.
+An affiliate member must be a full-time, paid, sworn officer with full peace officer powers as specified in Section832 of the Penal Code and not employed by a county policing agency.

 Retired membership is reserved for those that were previous members of the California Police Chiefs Association but are now retired.